jasrab/Projects/README.md

 #
 ### Numerical Analysis Algorithms

 Project Description: A collection of useful numerical analysis scripts.
-Its objective is to exercise the application of numerical methods in place of several MatLab functions such as roots, eig, lu, chol, and integral.
+Its objective is to exercise the application of numerical methods by remaking several MatLab functions such as roots, eig, lu, chol, and integral.
 Each re-written MatLab function consists of two scripts: one for user input and the second containing the numerical algorithm.

 ```
 Project Date: July 2020